crytic/building-secure-contracts/not-so-smart-contracts/cosmos/rounding_errors/README.md

 * `sdk.Int` (`sdk.UInt`) type for integral numbers
 * `sdk.Dec` type for decimal arithmetic

 The `sdk.Dec` type [has problems with precision and does not guarantee associativity](https://github.com/cosmos/cosmos-sdk/issues/7773), so it must be used carefully.
-But even if a more robuts library for decimal numbers is deployed in the cosmos-sdk, rounding may be unavoidable.
+But even if a more robust library for decimal numbers is deployed in the cosmos-sdk, rounding may be unavoidable.

 ## Example